deeshashah/news-article-scraper/README.md

 }
 ```

+I have written a custom scraper code to scrape the data from the above URL and then after processing, following JSON is returned.

-When you run the file 'fetchApiData.py', a new dictionary has been created with the key "data" which contains the content of the article from the url provided by "newsapi".
+When you run the file `fetchApiData.py`, a new dictionary has been created with the key `data` which contains the content of the article from the url provided by [newsapi.org](newsapi.org).

 Output :
 ```python